FrancescoVassalli/SinglePhoton/README.md

 ![radius](https://github.com/FrancescoVassalli/SinglePhoton/files/2742038/4layerRecoR.pdf)

 **Truth Conversion**
 - My work on using truth information to match conversions to EM clusters as been collected into a single package which is the truthconversion folder in this repository.
-It produces clusters
+I believe these clusters will be useful in determining how to implement the outside-in method in SPHENIX.